okfn/opendatahandbook-old/source/how-to-open-up-data/choose-datasets.rst

 Ease of release
 ---------------

-Sometimes, rather than decide which data would be most valuable, it could be useful to take a look at which data is easiest to get into the public's hands.
+Sometimes, rather than deciding which data would be most valuable, it could be useful to take a look at which data is easiest to get into the public's hands.
 Small, easy releases can act as the catalyst for larger behavioural change within organisations.